Simple totally disconnected locally compact groups separated by finiteness properties: Examples

-\begin{prop} Let $L$ be a connected finite flag complex with automorphism group $Q$ such that every oriented edge $(x, y)$ lies in a triangle with vertices $x, y, z$ and there is a $q \in Q$ such that $q.(x, z) = (y, z)$.
-(For example this is the case if every edge of $L$ lies in a triangle and $Q$ acts transitively on oriented edges.)
+\begin{prop} Let $L$ be a finite connected flag complex with automorphism group $Q$ such that every oriented edge $(x, y)$ lies in a triangle with vertices $x, y, z$ and there is a $q \in Q$ such that $q.(x, z) = (y, z)$.
 Then the conjugates of $Q$ in the semidirect product $M = H_L \rtimes Q$ generate the entire group $M$. \end{prop} \begin{proof} Recall that the conjugate of $Q$ by an element $(h, q)$ is

-By \cref{prop: bestvina brady generators} it is sufficient to show that the conjugates of $Q$ generate the elements $(xy^{-1}, 1)$ for edges $\{x, y\} \in E(L)$.
+By \cref{prop: bestvina brady generators}, it is sufficient to show that the conjugates of $Q$ generate the elements $(xy^{-1}, 1)$ for edges $\{x, y\} \in E(L)$.
 Let $\{x, y\}$ be an edge.
 By assumption there is a triangle with vertices $x, y, z$ and a $q \in Q$ such that $q.(x, z) = (y, z)$.
 In particular, $q.x = y$ and $q.z = z$.
 Then

 and the element $(xy^{-1}, q) \in H_L \rtimes Q$ lies in a conjugate of $Q$.
 We get